gushughes/books/README.md

 - Test the hypothesis by identifying and explaining significant descriptive statistics (if any) in publication dates
 - Test the hypothesis by identifying and explaining significant visual patterns (if any) in publication dates
 - Create a GitHub Pages site for documentation using MkDocs

+- ## License
+This project is licensed under a [Creative Commons Attribution 4.0 International License](LICENSE).
+See the LICENSE file for details.